 Following my purchase of the standard length handle, I read in a few places that women tended to buy the long handled razors because they’re easier to use when shaving your legs.
 I’ve used both and I can’t say that I’ve noticed the difference.
 I have really long legs so if there was going to be a difference, I probably would have noticed it.
 I don’t think it matters which length you get, personally.

 This is the second razor I purchased after Mr Lovely pinched my original one.
 This one came in a cardboard box.
 It’s every bit as lovely as my first.

 I get the impression that people think these double edged safety razors are more difficult to use or are more likely to cut you.
 This really isn’t the case.
 Sure, it takes a teeny bit of getting used to.
 You need to get a feel for it and get used to holding it at the right angle, but I’ve only ever nicked myself a couple of times and I’ve been doing this for over a year.
 That’s a lot of potential nicking opportunities.

 Honestly, what’s the point?
 Why buy an extra product to take up room in your bathroom when you already have the perfect product?
 A simple bar of soap is perfect for lathering up your areas prior to shaving.
 Failing that, a shower gel, or if you’re feeling creative, you can whip up a shaving soap or a cream yourself (like the one I made in the tin pictured with the first safety razor above).
 I adore the recipes on Wellness Mama.

 The bar of soap pictured with the razor above is by John Masters Organics from LoveLula.
 Their soaps are divine.

 I found this to be a simple, cost effective switch.
 You’d be not only helping the planet but also your wallet.

 I’d love to hear any shaving related tips that you guys have.
+You can check out other posts in this category here.
 Please do comment below.